Choose the health content that’s right for you, and get it delivered right in your inbox.

 3. Nurse Midwives Support Women to Make Their Own Pain Management Choices

-She further describes, “The word “midwife” means “with woman”— at its essence, a midwife is a care provider trained to walk the journey with you in your care and partner in delivering the care that is best for you.
+Your midwife is your partner through your labor and delivery journey.
 We support you in whatever decision you make, of course with our utmost priority being the safety of you and your baby.
-That relationship is the same no matter what pain management choices you decide are best for you.”
+That relationship is the same no matter what pain management choices you decide are best for you.

 4. Nurse Midwives Provide the Full Spectrum of Women’s Care